Tuesday, December 23, 2025

 • Angst ("anxiety and insecurity" as in the collocation teenage angst)

-And one that I frequently use is flak.
+One that I frequently use is flak.
 I know.
-It looks like a typo or a misprint, but it is an actual word.
-In fact it is quite popular in the media even if it has a rather dark origin.
+It looks like a typo or a misprint, but it is an actual word and it is quite popular in the media even if it has a rather sinister origin.

 Flak is an abbreviation of FLugAbwehrKanone (or FLiegerAbwehrKanonen), which means "air-defence cannon".
 These days it is mostly used to refer to heavy criticism directed at some public figure.
 You can say, for instance, that "the president took flak for her recent comments on immigration".
 If you don't feel comfortable with an expression that originated in WWII, just remember that the English alternative also happens to have militaristic overtones.
 Indeed, you can come under fire for doing or saying the wrong thing.